petersjohn/GoldBadgeProjects/README.md

 # GoldBadgeProjects Challenge 1: Komodo Cafe
--create a menu application for the Komodo cafe that will allow the user to
+### create a menu application for the Komodo cafe that will allow the user to

     1. Display existing menu items
     2. Add new menu items
     3. Delete menu items